 General Purchasing Guidelines

 Before making a purchase, we always consider the performance of the item against its social and environmental impact and cost.
 In an ideal world, everything we buy would be fit for purpose, socially responsible, environmentally sustainable and cheap.
-Most of the time however, we need to compromise.
-These guidelines should help you to find the right balance.

 Need: Before buying anything, we first assess whether we really need it.
 What’s the need we’re trying to address and could this be fulfilled by an alternative solution, such as renting or borrowing?
 Buying nothing is usually the best solution in terms of environmental impact and cost.
 If we do need to purchase the item, we use the following criteria.